-Dolce & Gabbana send drones down runway
+End of the road for TommyXGigi, Dolce&Gabbana fly drones

 They have reached out with Instagram-savvy supermodels like Gigi Hadid, styles that incorporate more elements of street-wear and ever-evolving technology, as highlighted with Dolce & Gabbana’s clever use of drones during their womenswear show.

-Some highlights from Milan Fashion Week womenswear previews for next fall and winter Sunday:
+Some highlights from the fifth day of Milan Fashion Week womenswear previews for next fall and winter Sunday:

 Most Read Stories